 - Wrongful termination

 If you feel you have been discriminated against in the workplace due to your sexual orientation, please contact us online or call our offices at (561) 653-0008 to discuss how we can help you.
-At Scott • Wagner and Associates, our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.
+At Scott Law Team, our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.